hcallen/python-xmatters/README.md

 # python-xmatters

 python-xmatters is a wrapper for the xMatters API.
-It is very much in development and **only GET requests have been tested**.

 ## Features

 - Most documented endpoints and objects implemented.
 - Support for both basic and OAuth2 authentication.
+- Support for most query parameters.
 - Auto-refresh of access tokens and storage of token objects.
 - Support for pagination objects.
 - Conversion to datetime objects (local or UTC timezone) for time attributes.